kusalhettiarachchi/getting-and-clearning-data/CodeBook.md

 ***
 ## Transformations

-In order to produce the 'tidy_data' table, the script '[run_analysis.R](https://github.com/kusalhettiarachchi/getting-and-clearning-data/blob/main/run_analysis.R))' was created and used.
+In order to achieve the following transformations, the script '[run_analysis.R](https://github.com/kusalhettiarachchi/getting-and-clearning-data/blob/main/run_analysis.R))' can be used.
-It performs the following tasks:

-#### Merges the training and the test sets to create one data set with target variables.
+1. Merges the training and the test sets to create one data set with target variables.

-  1. Binds these files,
-       - UCI HAR Dataset/train/subject_train.txt
-       - UCI HAR Dataset/train/X_train.txt
-       - UCI HAR Dataset/train/y_train.txt.

-  2. Binds these files,
-       - UCI HAR Dataset/test/subject_test.txt
-       - UCI HAR Dataset/test/X_test.txt
-       - UCI HAR Dataset/test/y_test.txt.

-  3. Binds the data frames created for test and train set into one large dataset by rows.

-#### Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.

-  1. Finds the target features, which are the features with measurements about mean and standard deviation, and extracts them as well as those that indicate the 'subject' and 'activity' and creates a new data table only with the target variables.

-#### Uses descriptive activity names to name the activities in the data set.
+3. Uses descriptive activity names to name the activities in the data set.

-  1. Replace the variable about activity, that contains integers from 1 to 6, with a factor based on levels and labels contained in the 'activity_labels' data file.

-#### Appropriately labels the data set with target variables with descriptive names.
+4. Appropriately labels the data set with target variables with descriptive names.

   1. Extracts the target variable names from 'features.txt'.
-  2. Corrects a typo that exists in some feature names, that is to replace 'BodyBody' that appears in the names of some features with just 'Body'.
+  2. Corrects a typo that exists in some feature names, which is replacing `BodyBody` that appears instead of `Body`.
-  3. Removes the () from feature names.
+  3. Removes the `()` from feature names.
-  4. Switches the feature names case from PascalCase to kebab-case.
+  4. Switches the feature names case from `PascalCase` to `kebab-case`.
   5. Lowercases the feature names.
   6. Creates a new tidy dataset with the appropriate labels for the variable names.

-#### From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-  1. Group the tidy data table created in step 4, by 'subject' and 'activity'.
+  1. Group the tidy data table created in step 4, by `subject` and `activity`.
   2. Summarize each variable to find the average for the grouped values.
   3. Ungroup the data table.
-  4. Add descriptive names to the variables of the new tidy data table, by adding the prefix 'avg-' in the names of the target feature averages.
+  4. Add descriptive names to the variables of the new tidy data table, by adding the prefix `avg-` in the names of the target feature averages.
-  5. Write the data in a text file in the present working directory, by the command:
+  5. Write the data in a text file in the present working directory, using the command:

      ```
      write.table(tidy_data, "tidy_data.txt", row.names = FALSE)